Barbara Brukalska: Life

-a “Smallest Apartment” exhibition (1930), an “Interior” competition organized by the Institute for Propaganda Art Propaganda (1932), and an exhibition held in houses of the Warsaw Society of Workers Estates (1935).
+a "Smallest Apartment" exhibition (1930), an "Interior" competition organized by the Institute for Propaganda Art Propaganda (1932), and an exhibition held in houses of the Warsaw Society of Workers Estates (1935).

-Stanisław Brukalski was interned in a German P.O.W. camp from 1939-1944.
+Stanisław Brukalski was interned in a German administered POW camp from 1939 to 1944.
 After World War II Brukalska and her husband worked more independently, mostly in Warsaw, although both turned away from the strictures of Functionalist style and toward more organic forms inspired by historical precedent.
 Brukalska designed, among other things, a housing development in Okęcie and the Matysiak Retirement Home.
 They were also both appointed to the faculty of Warsaw Polytechnic.
 She died in Warsaw.